squeak-smalltalk/squeak-ci/README.md

 `resources\wallpaper.png` contains the official background for the current Squeak release.

-`run-test.sh` runs the tests for individual packages against (a copy of) the latest published Trunk image.
-Look in the `package-load-tests` directory to see the currently supported packages.
-Run it thusly: `run-test.sh MyPackage`.
-(This script will probably fall away at some stage.)
+To run the tests for a particular package (find the currently supported packages in the `package-load-tests` directory) like this: `rspec -fdoc --tag Xtreams test/package_test.rb`.

 Additional reading
 ------------------